TheCryodex/adventofcode2021/README.md

 # adventofcode2021

-Solution to the Advent of Code 2021 in Javascript.
+This repo contains the solutions to the Advent of Code 2021 written in Javascript.

 Advent of Code : https://adventofcode.com/2021